 I like it strong.
-I never measure, but I use roughly 1-1/2 tablespoons coffee grounds per 6-ounces of water.
+I never measure, but I use roughly 1 tablespoon coffee grounds per 6 ounces of water.

-My perfect cup of coffee comes in a pretty ceramic mug with a fairly thick, smooth lip.
+My perfect cup of coffee is served in a pretty ceramic mug with a fairly thick, smooth lip.
 This really makes a difference to me.

 It's not just for breakfast or brunch.
 My perfect cup of coffee can be from morning through the afternoon.

-And while I think I make a mean, super yummy cup of coffee, sometimes my perfect cup is while I'm out and about.
-Ideally with a good friend, on their sofa, chatting.
+While I think I make a mean, super yummy cup of coffee, sometimes my perfect cup is while I'm out and about.

 I love meeting for coffee with friends, and that's when I get a latte or cappuccino.